 If you drive your child to camp (rather than sending him on the camp bus), introduce yourself to the counselors.
 Try to learn the names of your child's bunkmates.

-Take note of the facilities so that you can refer to them in emails and letters from home.
+Take note of these names and the facilities so that you can refer to them in emails and letters from home.

 Keep in Touch